kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 The `ParquetRecordWriter` trait is a part of an external library `parquet_derive` which implements ``#[proc_macro_derive(ParquetRecordWriter)]`  which defines a procedural macro that will be triggered by the #[derive(ParquetRecordWriter)] attribute applied to a struct or enum.
 It will handle the input, fields/types and write the struct to a file in Parquet's binary format.

-Then I have the task itself which is public `pub` which means it can't be called outside of the module, the task takes as input a reference to a string (`&str`), representing PostgreSQL connection URI,  and returns a tuple of String and bigint.
+Then there is the task itself, `pub` which means it can be called outside the module, the task takes as input a reference to a string (`&str`), representing PostgreSQL connection URI,  and returns a tuple of String and bigint.
-The full task code is located [combined_orders.rs](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c.js?file=combined_orders.rs)
+The full task code is [combined_orders.rs](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c.js?file=combined_orders.rs)

 ```rust
 pub fn combined_orders(pg_uri: &str) -> (String, i64) {